waxs/needle/README.md

 pretty much done.
 Now consider retrieving all names of the active records in september 2020 where the age is equal to 30.
 This is where Needle comes with just 5 lines of code.

-🚧 Package is under development as an alpha version.
+🚧 Package is under development as an beta version.

 ```javascript
 needle